OBSERVABILITY PLATFORM

 Delete a service account

-Users cannot modify Terraform-managed resources in the Chronosphere app, with Chronoctl, or by using the API.
+Users cannot modify Terraform-managed resources in the user interface, with Chronoctl, or by using the API.
 Learn more.

-You must have administrative privileges.
+To delete a service account, you must have administrative privileges.

-1. In the navigation menu click Go to Admin and then select Platform > Service Accounts.
+1. In the navigation menu, click Go to Admin and then select Platform > Service Accounts.

 2. Select the checkboxes for one or more service accounts you want to delete.